-Kongo Gumi – Japanese construction company is record holder
+Kongo Gumi – Japanese construction company record holder

-It specialized in building wooden structures.
-Firstly, temples and palaces.
-Secondly, hotels and restaurants.
-The unique skills of its carpenters, joiners and woodcarvers, have given Kongo Gumi the reputation of one of the most solid companies in the industry.
+Specialized in building wooden structures.
+Initially temples and palaces, later also hotels and restaurants.
+Certainly the unique skills of the carpenters, carpenters and woodcarvers employed there.
+They have given Kongo Gumi a reputation as one of the most solid companies in the industry.

-After World War II, it expanded into residential and industrial construction.
-It earned more, but lost the uniqueness.
-At the turn of the XX and XXI centuries, representatives of the 51st generation were seduced by the vision of huge profits.
-Brought by housing prices rising at a rapid pace.
-To multiply them, they took larger loans, and when the bubble in the real estate market burst.
-They were left with a giant debt.
-As a result, in 2005, the oldest company in the world went bankrupt.
+After World War II, it expanded its activity to residential and industrial construction.
+So the company earned more, but lost its uniqueness.
+At the turn of the 20th and 21st centuries, representatives of the 51st generation were seduced by the vision of huge profits brought by the skyrocketing prices of flats.
+In addition, to multiply them, they took out more and more loans.
+And when the real estate bubble burst, they were left with a gigantic debt.
+In 2005, the world’s oldest company went bankrupt.